 Once that first impulse really kicked in, I began to look for more information about the Museum, the conception of the spaces, the floor plans, the sections, to find out that the scale of the building was actually pretty large.

 Also, I really wanted to learn how to model in 3D what I saw.
-At that point, it was only the one picture with the bricked walls and arches but it did seem to present some challenges.
+At that point, it was only the one picture with the brick walls and arches but it did seem to present some challenges.

-Basically, learn to model while learning about the model.
+Yet again, learn to model while learning about the model.

 3D model challenges for the Roman Museum